MonsterGirl’s 150 Days of Classic Horror #102 The Masque of the Red Death 1964

 “Melanie Daniels in The Birds is a single woman in her thirties drifting – who must go through a trial by fire which she suffers, is humiliated and lectured to lower her defenses.
 She is an outsider who is being shown how social behavior becomes physically agonizing.”

-The stark black & white Psycho 1960 based on a real-life serial killer, Ed Gein, pushed the boundaries of the Production Code with its shocking scenes of murder and inflected frames of Janet Leigh's bra and slip.
-Leigh's 30-minute on-screen persona of the immoral Marion Crane was a diverging representation of the traditional leading lady.
+The stark black-and-white 1960 film Psycho, based on a real-life serial killer, Ed Gein, pushed the boundaries of the Production Code with its shocking scenes of murder and inflected frames of Janet Leigh’s bra and slip.
+Leigh’s 30-minute on-screen persona of the immoral Marion Crane was a diverging representation of the traditional leading lady.

 After Baby Jane, the industry was rife with menacing Hollywood starlets.
 I’ll be writing about the shattering of the myth of Hag Cinema, down the road.
 Robert Aldrich set in motion a trend of psychological horror films after he paired Bette Davis and Joan Crawford together in what is considered campy, outrageous at times, sickening – What Ever Happened to Baby Jane?
 1962.
 It was a watershed moment for the genre.

-Crawford and Davis in particular in Aldrich's films made the bold and courageous decision to act under harsh white lights, in grotesque makeup, and willing to immerse themselves into a character -eccentric, cringingly childish, and utterly sadistic.
+Crawford and Davis, in particular, in Aldrich’s films, made the bold and courageous decision to act under harsh white lights, in grotesque makeup, and were willing to immerse themselves in a character-eclectic, cringingly childish, and utterly sadistic.

 The second wave of the feminist movement and its emergence and impact began with Betty Friedan’s The Feminine Mystique, giving 50s suburban housewives a different vision of domestic enslavement and began to disassemble the myth of that decade’s family values.
 The quaint and complacent sentiment of post-WW2 comfortability became subverted by empowered women who broke free and found new independence reigniting the Monstrous Feminine giving permission to women as represented more freely in film, with more prominent parts, especially fostered in”¦ the horror genre.